 Be clear in your language and do not get sidetracked by anything unrelated.
-You don’t have to sign forms or other documentation; simply send them your letter (e-mail is acceptable but recorded delivery is better) and stick to your guns.
+You don’t have to sign forms or other documentation.
+Simply send them your letter (email is acceptable, but recorded delivery is better) and stick to your guns.

-Secondly, the clause is a little vague in that it states that there must not be any “damages if you have failed to take reasonable care of the goods (over and above normal wear and tear)”, but there is no definition of what that means.
+Secondly, the damage clause is a little vague.
+It states that there must not be any “damages if you have failed to take reasonable care of the goods (over and above normal wear and tear)”, but there is no definition of what that means.

-If you want to terminate your PCP or HP, plan it in advance and keep paying your monthly bills until you are able to exercise your termination rights.
-The rules are very different if you are terminating the agreement from a position of strength rather than the finance company trying to terminate the agreement and claim costs because you have missed payments.
+If you want to terminate your PCP or HP, plan it in advance.
+Keep paying your monthly bills until you can exercise your termination rights.
+The rules are very different if you are terminating the agreement from a position of strength, rather than the finance company cancelling the contract and claiming costs because you have missed payments.

-Leases do not have VT rights
+Leases do not have voluntary termination rights

 There are many types of car finance, and not all of them are equally protected.
 If you have a lease (such as a contract hire or operating lease), then you are more limited in your options.